 Virtual assistants can post and coordinate social media efforts, edit product photos, respond to customer emails, list products for sale online, design products, answer phones, place supplier orders, organize lists of supplies, price supplies, research trends, and so much more.
 Basically, they can do any task that you assign that can be completed with a phone or computer.

 Like any other job, virtual assistants should be paid based on their job duties.
-I’d recommend no less than $10 per hour.
+Most professional virtual assistants have their own rates.

 Virtual assistants should be treated the same way you would treat an employee.
 You will need to interview them and choose a good candidate.
 Then, your new employee will need to be trained in the tasks you would like them to complete, scheduled to work, and paid regularly.

-If you hired a virtual assistant, what tasks would you have them complete in order to free up more time in your Silhouette or Cricut based business?
-Leave a comment and let me know!
+If you hired a virtual assistant, what tasks would you have them complete in order to free up more time in your craft business?
+Leave a comment and let me know.